Energy Institute High School: History

 The district announced that the school would be created in the spring of 2013.
 It opened in the former Holden Elementary School in the Houston Heights.
 There were 650 applicants for 217 slots in the 2014-2015 9th grade class.
 Circa December 2013 its waiting list had about fifty students.

 In 2014 many area corporations offered assistance to the Energy Institute. such as the Independent Petroleum Association of America which partnered with the school to provide mentors, field trips and monthly guest speakers.
 The school was later located in the former Dodson Elementary School in East Downtown.
 It had moved there in the summer of 2014.
 Dodson Elementary was formerly the second-largest elementary school serving the Third Ward.
 The Arabic Immersion Magnet School opened in the former Holden/Energy Institute facility in the fall of 2015.

 The current campus opened in 2018.

 Operations

-Students are permitted to use smartphones during class time.
-This practice differs from most high schools.
-The school also permits students to listen to music during class as long as it does not impair the learning environment.
 The school focuses on project-based learning.
 This basically means that the learning style is all based on projects.
 Students practice their presentation skills, leadership skills and team-working skills.